 1 Timothy 2:3-4 declares, “For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.”

 As we previously indicated with regard to Luke 15:4 and 8, although God “desires all men to be saved,” (i.e., to have eternal salvation), He allows each person to have free will.
 And, because many people choose not to place their trust in Jesus Christ to be their Savior, they will not have eternal salvation.

-It is our hope that our responses to the scriptures cited in this Appendix, when considered with our discussion in the previous section of this article, are sufficiently convincing to refute the belief that everyone will receive eternal salvation.
+It is our belief that the responses to the scriptures mentioned in this Appendix, when considered with our discussion in the primary text of this article, are sufficiently convincing to refute the belief that everyone will receive eternal salvation.